 Each cost band has a maximum award, this relates to the cost of equipment that meets the appropriate specification for the courses assigned to that band.

-There is a list of items the DCS will cover but they are not available to all students.
 You are free to purchase laptops of a higher value but you will need to meet the difference in price from your own funds.

 When you apply